Pests

 Causes

-Dust accumulation on leaves reducing the plant's physical resistance
+Dust accumulation reducing the leaf's own resilience

 How to Fix It